-In addition to improving decision making-ability, we found that providing this additional information on uncertainty alongside the deterministic forecast did not cause confusion when a decision could be made by using the deterministic information alone.
+In addition to improving decision-making ability, we found that providing this additional information on uncertainty alongside the deterministic forecast did not cause confusion when a decision could be made by using the deterministic information alone.
 Further, the results agreed with the findings of Joslyn and Savelli (2010), showing that people infer uncertainty in a deterministic weather forecast, and it therefore seems inappropriate for forecasters not to provide quantified information on uncertainty to the public.
+The uncertainty in temperature forecast is not currently provided to the public by either of these websites.